Skip to main contentSkip to main content

 A cardinal direction (North, South, East, West, Central) or a combination (SouthEast, NorthWest) is appended to the abbreviation based on where the region is inside of the geography of the region (e.g., us-east for those data centers considered to be in the eastern USA).
 The convention follows with a numerical designation (1, 2, 3, etc.) based on whether it is the first, second, third, etc. region within the geographic location.

 For example, af-south-1 is located in Cape Town, South Africa.
 It is a region on the African continent (af), in the southern portion of that geographic area (south), and the first such region (1).
-There are other designations that are less common such as US GovCloud, and those associated with AWS China, but the general naming convention can provide you with helpful context as you use AWS.
+There are other designations that are less common such as US GovCloud, and those associated with China, but the general naming convention can provide you with helpful context as you use .

 Answer the questions below